kanwarazeem/ModBus-protocol/README.md

 ## Acknowledgements

-- Thanks to the open-source community for their contributions to Modbus libraries and documentation.
+Thanks to the open-source community for their contributions to Modbus libraries and documentation.
-- Special mention to [Your Contributors](https://github.com/kanwarazeem/modbus-rs485-arduino/graphs/contributors) for their valuable input and feedback.

 We hope this project helps you successfully implement and understand the Modbus protocol over RS-485 using Arduino/ESP32.